-To submit the collaborative proposal, the following process must be completed:29
+To submit the collaborative proposal, the following process must be completed: 32

-- (i) Each non-lead organization must assign their proposal a proposal PIN.
-This proposal PIN and the temporary proposal ID generated by FastLane when the non-lead proposal is created must be provided to the lead organization before the lead organization submits its proposal to NSF. - (ii) The lead organization must then enter each non-lead organization(s) proposal PIN and temporary proposal ID into the FastLane lead proposal by using the "Link Collaborative Proposals" option found on the FastLane "Form Preparation" screen. - (iii) All components of the collaborative proposal must meet any established deadline date, and failure to do so may result in the entire collaborative proposal being returned without review.
+(i) Each non-lead organization must assign their proposal a proposal PIN.
+This proposal PIN and the temporary proposal ID generated by FastLane when the non-lead proposal is created must be provided to the lead organization before the lead organization submits its proposal to NSF.

-29Detailed technical instructions for the preparation and submission of collaborative proposals are available in FastLane.
+$^{^{32}}$ Detailed technical instructions for the preparation and submission of collaborative proposals are available in FastLane.

-(iv) If funded, both lead and non-lead organizations are required to submit separate annual and final project reports.
+- (ii) The lead organization must then enter each non-lead organization(s) proposal PIN and temporary proposal ID into the FastLane lead proposal by using the "Link Collaborative Proposals" option found on the FastLane "Form Preparation" screen. - (iii) All components of the collaborative proposal must meet any established deadline date, and failure to do so may result in the entire collaborative proposal being returned without review. - (iv) If funded, both lead and non-lead organizations are required to submit separate annual and final project reports.
 These reports should reference the work of the collaborative, while focusing on the distinct work conducted at each funded organization.